 2.4 Define Lesson Length and Duration

 When planning your course, keep in mind that online learners often prefer shorter lessons that fit into their busy schedules.
-Aim for lessons that are 5–15 minutes long for video content or concise text summaries for reading materials.
+Aim for lessons that are 5-15 minutes long for video content or concise text summaries for learning materials.

 For example, a module on “Lighting Techniques” could include three short lessons: